TIPS FOR A HAPPY CAR: DO-IT-YOURSELF MAINTENANCE

-So you've passed your driving test and are the proud owner of a spankin new driver's license.
+So you've passed your driving test and are the proud owner of a brand-spankin’-new driver's license.
 Congrats!
-Perhaps you’ve managed to get yourself a car of your own, or maybe your Dad has reluctantly handed over the keys to his precious ride with hopes that you will keep it in the pristine condition he had.
+Perhaps you’ve managed to get yourself a car of your own, or maybe your Dad has reluctantly handed over the keys to his precious ride, hoping that you will keep it in the pristine condition he does.
 You both know that probably won't happen.
 Chances are you'll never be able to compete with the maintenance schedule your dad has carefully honed over the years, but there are some basic tips to know about keeping that freedom on wheels safe and running for as long as possible.

 Check your tires

 Change your oil

 Check your battery

 It will become fairly apparent at night when you can't see more than a foot in front of you that your headlight is out.
 The brake lights aren't so obvious, nor are your signal lights.
 Make sure you test all your lights from time to time with someone at home to ensure they are working properly.
 You can be pulled over by police for something this simple, and they won't be as forgiving as your home tester.
 You can pick up these parts at your local auto store and follow the manual on how to replace.

 If you follow these simple tips, your car should run as smoothly as a gazelle through the plains.
-If you don't, you better get yourself a good insurance company or befriend a tow truck driver.
+If you don't, you better get yourself a good insurance company or befriend a tow truck driver!